PROFILE

 governance and transparency, the attainment of a

-sustainable fiscal position, the implementation
+sustainable fiscal position, implementation of

-of structural reforms to bolster the non-oil
+structural reforms to bolster the non-oil

 sector, the development of a transparent